tejavoo/GooglePlayReviewScraper/README.md

 - Default to Python >3.5 and pip3
 - Install the chromedriver from http://chromedriver.chromium.org/ and in the scraper.py code point the variable chromedriver to the same
 <!-- - The base directory (from where you are running this code) has chromedriver (if it isn't already installed): http://chromedriver.chromium.org/ -->
 - The json files with individual elements (only reviews, only dates) are saved in a directory called data_folder.
-If you want these files, create a directory in the base directory called 'debug' and run the code as is.
-If not, comment out all the lines where data is being saved to the 'debug' folder.
+If you want these files, create a directory in the base directory called 'data_folder' and run the code as is. __If not__, comment out all the lines where data is being saved to the 'data_folder' folder.

 ## Running
 - scraper.py is the primary scraper.
 If you have a stable Internet connection with minimal interruptions, this would be the only code you would have to run.
 - Enter the APP_ID and appname in scraper.py and execute script.
 The url and session_id will be printed on the console.
 Copy these values in scraper_open_browser.py
 - The scraper should run and save data in the base folder.
-- In case the code is interrupted due to an error (usually because of connectivity loss), change the counter (k) in scraper_open_browser.py to the last review that was saved by the scraper.
+- (Yet to be implemented) ~~In case the code is interrupted due to an error (usually because of connectivity loss), change the counter (k) in scraper_open_browser.py to the last review that was saved by the scraper.
 Ensure that the driver_id and url is that of the window created by scraper.py.
-Run scraper_open_browser.py
+Run scraper_open_browser.py~~
-- Every time the code is interrupted because of an error, repeat previous step (change 'k' to the last review saved by scraper.py or scarper_open_browser.py)
+- (Yet to be implemented) ~~Every time the code is interrupted because of an error, repeat previous step (change 'k' to the last review saved by scraper.py or scarper_open_browser.py)~~

 <!-- ## Some Observations from My Experience running it:
   - Depending on the number of reviews, scrolling to the earliest review can take over two days.